zixin448/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-Greetings, TAs of NUS! camNUS is a **desktop app** for Teaching Assistants (TAs) to **manage their own personal contacts, as well as assessments and class participation among students** in their contact book.
+Greetings, TAs of NUS! camNUS is a **desktop app** for Teaching Assistants (TAs) to **manage their contacts.**

+**TAs can also add classes, assessments and can add their existing contacts as students, and manage them all in one place.**

 It is **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-<br/><br/>As of now, camNUS is only used for **one module only** and thus all the tutorial classes in camNUS belongs to one module and a student can only join one tutorial class.
+<br/><br/>As of now, camNUS is designed for use with **one module only** and thus all the tutorial classes in camNUS belongs to one module and a student can only join one tutorial class.

 * Table of Contents
 {:toc}